Tuning Thermal Conductivity and Electron-Phonon Interactions in Carbon and Boron Nitride Moir\'e Diamanes via Twist Angle Manipulation: Computational methodology

 \subsection{Band gap renormalization}

 After investigating the impact of twist angle on the LTC, it is equally important to consider the influence of the interlayer twisting on the Moir\'e lattices electronic properties.
 Atomic vibrations, which govern phonon transport and LTC, also play a crucial role in renormalization of the electronic band gap via electron-phonon coupling.
 For studying the effect of twist angle on electron-phonon coupling, the dependencies of BGR on temperature were obtained for each Moir\'e lattice.
 The procedure of BGR calculation was the following.
 Firstly, the supercells with distorted atoms were generated.
 In the case of classical nuclei, NVT molecular dynamics simulations lasting for 150 ps with a 0.5 fs timestep were conducted.
-For each temperature value, 50 samples separated by 0.5 ps from each other were taken from the corresponding MD trajectory.
-To study the influence of nuclear quantum effects on band gap renormalization, other rattled structures were generated by means of quantum harmonic sampling, as implemented in the hiphive package \cite{hiphive}.
+For each temperature value, 100 samples separated by 0.5 ps from each other were taken from the corresponding MD trajectory.
+For studying the effect of lattice thermal expansion (LTE) on BGR, NpT molecular dynamics simulations were carried out with a 1 fs timestep over a duration of 150 ps.
+Pressure was set to 0 during these simulations.
+For each temperature value, 100 samples separated by 0.5 ps from each other were taken from the corresponding MD trajectory.
+All these molecular dynamics simulations were performed by means of LAMMPS software \cite{lammps}.
+To study the influence of nuclear quantum effects on band gap renormalization, other rattled structures were generated by means of quantum harmonic sampling, as implemented in the HIPHIVE package \cite{hiphive}.
 The distances and directions for shifting the atoms in this approach were obtained in the harmonic approximation using quantum statistics to describe the nuclear motion.
 Secondly, for each of the atomic configurations considered, a single-point calculation in the FHI-aims software \cite{fhiaims} was performed to obtain the band gap.
 The PBE exchange-correlation functional \cite{Perdew1996a} was used.
 All elements were treated with \textit{light} default settings for the basis and integration grids.
 The k-point sampling was performed using a $2\times2\times1$ Monkhorst-Pack grid.
-The band gaps were estimated at temperatures of 0 K, 100 K, 300 K, 500 K, and 700 K. At each temperature, the band gap was calculated by averaging over 50 uncorrelated samples.
+The band gaps were estimated at temperatures of 0 K, 100 K, 300 K, 500 K, and 700 K. At each temperature, the band gap was calculated by averaging over 100 uncorrelated samples.

 Finally, the dependencies of BGR on temperature were compared for the structures with different twist angles in order to understand how the interlayer twisting affects the electron-phonon coupling in the Moir\'e lattices.
 In addition, the values of zero-point band gap renormalization in the Moir\'e lattices were compared with the ZPR values given in the work \cite{gonze_bgr_database} for other materials to estimate if these values were high or small.